 Once all the checking described above has been completed, and any differences have been reconciled, the questionnaires are ready to be sent to the central office.
-The director of field operations will provide specific instructions about how and when to send the questionnaires from each cluster.
+In the TOT training The Zonal Coordinators will provide specific instructions about how and when to send the questionnaires from each cluster.
 It is very important that questionnaires are bundled and labelled properly, and protected from dampness and dust.
 Follow these instructions to the letter to avoid the loss of questionnaires or information.
-[SURVEY COORDINATORS: INCLUDE OR REPLACE WITH COUNTRY-SPECIFIC INSTRUCTIONS ON BUNDLING, LABELLING AND SHIPMENT.]